GitHub Version Control

 4. Either generate a new SSH key or upload an existing key.

-• If you don't have a supported public and private key pair, or don't wish to use any that are available, generate a new SSH key.
+• If you don't have a supported public and private key pair, or don't want to use the available ones, generate a new SSH key.

 • If you see an existing public and private key pair listed (for example, id_rsa.pub and id_rsa) that you would like to use to connect to GitHub, you can add the key to the ssh-agent.

-Step 3: Configure GitHub on your Instance
+Task 3: Configure GitHub on your Instance

 You are now ready to configure GitHub on your Instance!
 Follow the steps below to proceed: